chelahmy/harubi/docs/toll.md

 		return respond_error(1, "The response contains rude word");
 });
 ```
 A toll that returns something will bypass the controller results.
 The return value will then be used as the response to the request that called the toll.
-If a toll does not return anything then the controller results will be used as the response to the request.
+If a toll does not return anything then the controller results will be used as the response to the request as expected.

 ## Notes